Pixelhuber/Pixelhuber/README.md

 - 👋 Hi, I’m Lennard Rüffert
-- 👀 I’m interested in ...
+- 👀 I’m interested in Usability, User Experience, Game Development and Design Processes
 - 🌱 I’m currently studying Human Computer Interaction at the University Würzburg
 - 📫 Have a look at my website